 We rarely say “no” to dessert in New Orleans.

 We walk as much as possible to burn off the inevitable dessert calories when we’re in New Orleans – often more than 20,000 steps in a day.
-It’s a must if you plan to travel for food.
+It’s a must if you plan to travel to the Big Easy for food.

 Desserts taste better in the Crescent City.
 You just have to know where to find the city’s best desserts.

-After numerous trips to New Orleans that span more than a decade, we’re ready to share our favorite NOLA desserts.
+After numerous trips to New Orleans spanning more than a decade, we’re ready to share our favorite NOLA desserts.
 Many are iconic desserts that are unique to New Orleans and Louisiana while others are available beyond the Bayou.

 Read on to discover our favorite New Orleans desserts as well as where to find them.